 If you survived the winter without a cold, Spring is the second most frequent time to come down with an illness.
-Colds, flus, sniffles, coughs and chapped skin abound for too many.
+Colds, the flu, sniffles, coughs and chapped skin abound for too many.

 These are a superb source of the antioxidant selenium, which helps increase the number of infection-fighting white blood cells in the body, as well as protect against cellular damage.
-For skin care, selenium’s antioxidant properties regenerate vitamins E and C, thereby decreasing the ageing of skin.
-A truly amazing nut!
+For skin care, selenium’s antioxidant properties regenerate vitamins E and C, thereby decreasing the ageing of the skin; a truly amazing nut!

 Whizzing brazil nuts up with fresh basil, lemon juice and parmesan and combining it with courgette pasta is a delicious way of getting brazil nuts into the body.
 Alternatively, blend it up and make nutella balls, nut milk or enjoy them by themselves with some fruit for a snack.

-Honey and bee derived products have been used for centuries in common Ayurveda medicine for treating sore throats, colds, and wound healing (although these have not been studied with solid evidence).
+Honey and bee-derived products have been used for centuries in common Ayurveda medicine for treating sore throats, colds, and wound healing (although these have not been studied with substantial evidence).